FAQ for Communication

-Students with disabilities are encouraged to contact Disability Services and Programs (DSP) prior to or during the first week of class attendance or as early in the semester as possible.
+Students with disabilities are encouraged to contact Office of Student Accessibility Services (OSAS) prior to or during the first week of class attendance or as early in the semester as possible.
 The office will work with the course instructor and his or her department, and the student to arrange for reasonable accommodations.
 It is the student’s responsibility to provide documentation verifying disability in a timely way.

 Students seeking academic accommodations due to a disability should make the request to the course instructor prior to or during the first week of class attendance or as early in the semester as possible.
 Course instructors should require that a student present verification of documentation of a disability from Disability Services and Programs if academic accommodations are requested.

 Students requesting academic accommodations must have verification of disability.

 Discussion and Lab Sections

 If a class has a discussion or lab section, registration is required in the lecture and the discussion/lab section, unless the Schedule of Classes states otherwise.
 Not registering for the discussion or lab section may severely affect your grade in the course.

 - Center for Academic Support

 - Center for Testing and Assessment

 - College of Letters, Arts and Sciences Advisement